usdot-jpo-ode/wzdx/create-feed/README.md

 To start collaborating via GitHub:
 - [Join GitHub](https://github.com/) by creating a free [organization account and user accounts](https://help.github.com/articles/differences-between-user-and-organization-accounts/) for your team.
-- If you are a data producer contact [Nate Deshmukh-towery](nate.deshmukh-towery@dot.gov) to request your own sub-repository to host your project.
+- If you are a data producer contact [Nate Deshmukh-Towery](nate.deshmukh-towery@dot.gov) to request your own sub-repository to host your project.

 #### How Do I Get Help?
 To interact directly with the DAVI Data Team and to get help implementing the spec for your data post an **issue** under the **help wanted** label on the Work Zone GitHub site.